 If you believe the steady stream of items propagated by the corporate media and government agencies, the Democratic People’s Republic of Korea (North Korea) is a ‘totalitarian dictatorship’ with closed borders.
 People are not allowed to enter and its citizens are not permitted leave.
 If someone does happen to try and leave the ‘hermit kingdom’, he or she is dubbed a ‘defector’.
 Conversely, anyone who wishes to enter the DPRK is also a ‘defector’ – a recent example being the Chondoist leader, Ryu Mi Yong, who opted to leave South Korea and move to the north to join the bulk of her fellow Chondoists.

 I must admit that I entered the DPRK with such a mindset.
-The warnings from governments like those of Australia, the United States and Canada did not help.
+The warnings from a variety of regimes (Australia, Canada and the United States) did not help.
 They either warn against all travel or strongly advise you to reconsider your travel plans and go somewhere else.
 I believed that I could visit only with an officially sanctioned tour company (Koryo) and I had read that at most 2,000 foreigners visit the country every year.
 The very fact that I was able to visit amongst others should already have alerted me to a somewhat different situation, but such is the strength of preconceptions that it did not.
 Even more, the fact that the flight into the DPRK – a glorious Tupolev 204 – was filled mostly with citizens of the DPRK should have set me thinking.
 Yet again, it did not.

 Only after arriving and spending a few days there did reality set in.
 Our hotel, Yanggakdo, was quite full, with tour buses clustered outside on any given day.
 People were constantly arriving and leaving, many of them Chinese but also a good number of people from other countries.
 For some reason, it seemed to me that Australians were everywhere.
 I had come with the assumption that we would be largely on our own.
 Clearly this was not the case.
 Even at the Demilitarised Zone close by Kaesong, there were buses aplenty, so much so that we were lucky in being the first in a long line of groups visiting the area.